Thank you for your interest in being a guest on Dear Nina: Conversations About Friendship.

 WHAT ARE WE LOOKING FOR?

-Please note: Dear Nina episodes center on the premise that friendships and social connections are essential.
+Please note: Dear Nina episodes center on the premise that friendships and social connections are essential and that they take work.
 That is not enough for a pitch.
 Trust me, I know that friendships are important.
 That’s why I do this work.
 Also, I would not put this line in your pitch: “Nobody is talking about friendships.”
 That’s simply not true.

-THE MOST IMPORTANT TIP: When pitching an idea, think about the listeners wanting to be seen and heard in their friendship issues.
+THE MOST IMPORTANT TIP: When pitching an idea, think about the listeners wanting to be seen and heard in their own friendship issues.
+The show is for the listeners.
 What can you bring to the table to help listeners with the issues they’re dealing with in their friendships?
-How will your topic suggestion serve the listeners?
-Feel free to include a few bullet points of what you’d like to discuss and why these points will improve the lives of the people who click on the episode.
 That’s the perfect mindset for pitching this show.

-Again, please check the list of past episodes.
+Again, please check the list of past episodes to see what we’ve already covered.
 You can see those in chronological order or by subtopic.

 Are you a selling a service, product, or book?